Darkest Dungeon: Downloadable content

 The downloadable content (DLC) package "The Crimson Court" was released on June 19, 2017, for PC and August 22, 2017, for PlayStation 4, introducing a Courtyard environment, a new playable class, a faction with new enemies, five new boss encounters, as well as new trinkets and Hamlet upgrade buildings.
 Also of note is that a hero can be turned into a vampire via the Crimson Curse, a new status effect introduced in the DLC.

-The next DLC, "The Colour of Madness", was released on June 19, 2018.
+The next DLC, "The Color of Madness", was released on June 19, 2018.
 Narratively, it has a meteor crash near the village that causes some of the villagers to turn into zombie-like creatures.
 This leads to new dungeons, monsters, and other aspects of gameplay.
 This also adds a new mode, a horde mode, where the player's party must survive as many encounters as they can against these new creatures.

-A new DLC pack, "The Butcher's Circus", was released in May 2020.
+The final DLC, "The Butcher's Circus", was released in May 2020.
 The expansion added a new area and includes a player versus player mode that allows players to assemble a team of four adventurers to challenge another player's in an arena-type combat game.

+In addition to the larger DLC packs, two playable character classes, the Musketeer and the Shieldbreaker, were also released as DLC, although the Musketeer is functionally identical to the Arbalest, a base game class.